aiida-vasp/aiida-vasp/doc/index.rst

   and all the nodes parsed by classes in between are returned as well.
 * the get_file call is a convenience function that returns a path to the downloaded (retrieved) file

-Naturally in most cases one would not simply like to wrap the output file into a SinglefileData node, but create an array from it, archive it in compressed form, or put it into a datastructure specifically developped for it, however that is documented in :doc:`Developping Data Nodes </developer_guide/devel_tutorial/code_plugin_float_sum>`.
+Naturally in most cases one would not simply like to wrap the output file into a SinglefileData node, but create an array from it, archive it in compressed form, or put it into a datastructure specifically developed for it, however that is documented in :doc:`Developing Data Nodes </developer_guide/devel_tutorial/code_plugin_float_sum>`.

 Workflows
 ---------

-Writing workflows is quite straightforward and explained in detail in :doc:`Developping Workflows </developer_guide/workflows>`.
+Writing workflows is quite straightforward and explained in detail in :doc:`Developing Workflows </developer_guide/workflows>`.
 There is no base class provided, since all workflows must be derived directly from aiida's Workflow class.

 However there is :py:class:`WorkflowHelper <aiida.workflows.vasp.helper.WorkflowHelper>`.